 We actively seek student feedback through student voice activities and student focus groups.
-Parents and carers are invited to dedicated parent information evenings each year, where the RSHE programme is outlined and they are offered additional advice and support about discussing these matters with their children.
+Parents/carers are written to each year, detailing links to where the RSHE programme and policy are outlined with additional advice and support links about discussing these matters with their children.
+All parents/carers are also given the opportunity to complete the RSHE parental form with the option to discuss any matters regarding the policy and/ or curriculum with the RSHE Coordinator.